motya-proxy/motya/user-manual/src/config/kdl.md

 ### `system.daemonize BOOL`

-This field configures whether River should daemonize.
+This field configures whether Motya should daemonize.

 The values `true` or `false` is provided as `BOOL`.